ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

 1. api-int.\<cluster_name\>.\<base_domain\>

-  Points to the load balancer for the control lane nodes (master nodes).
+  Points to the load balancer for the control plane nodes (master nodes).
+The IP address for `api` and `api-int` should be the same.

   e.g. **api-int.vhavard.ocp.csplab.local**